arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 ### Traversables are Foldable

 The `Foldable` type class abstracts over “things that can be folded over” similar to how `Traverse` abstracts over “things that can be traversed.”
 It turns out `Traverse` is strictly more powerful than `Foldable` - that is, `foldLeft` and `foldRight` can be implemented in terms of `traverse` by picking the right `Applicative`.
-However, arrow's `Traverse` does not implement `foldLeft` and `foldRight` as the actual implementation tends to be ineffecient.
+However, arrow's `Traverse` does not implement `foldLeft` and `foldRight` as the actual implementation tends to be inefficient.

 For brevity and demonstration purposes we’ll implement an isomorphic `foldMap` method in terms of `traverse` by using `arrow.typeclasses.Const`.
 You can then implement `foldRight` in terms of `foldMap`, and `foldLeft` can then be implemented in terms of `foldRight`, though the resulting implementations may be slow.